Skip to main content

 • Volunteers

-• Fundraising involving children
+• Fundraising involving children and people in vulnerable circumstances

 • Standards: Specific fundraising methods

-• Fundraising communications and advertisements
+• Fundraising communications and advertising

 • Events

-• Lotteries, prize competitions and free draws
+• Prize competitions and free draws

 • Grant-making bodies (including trusts and foundations)

-• Payroll giving and post-tax salary donations
+• Payroll Giving and post-tax salary donations

 • Legacies